samarthum/sip_analytics/README.md

 Matplotlib
 Seaborn

+## File Structure

+- analysis.ipynb is where the core of the analysis for this problem lies
+- helper.py has some helper functions which are used for the analysis
+- data/ contains the data that we'll be using for the analysis

 ## Project Motivation

 My mother owns a franchise of SIP Abacus.
 I wanted to look at some of the data that the centres are made to record in order to gain some insights that the business might not have previously discovered.
 Mainly, I wanted to understand: